tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 where `inner` is the ClientHelloInner structure and `Extract`, `Expand`, and `Nh` are as defined by the KDF API in {{!I-D.irtf-cfrg-hpke}}.
-Then, the client removes and replaces extensions from ClientHelloInner with a single "outer_extensions" extension.
-The list of `outer_extensions` include those which were removed from ClientHelloInner, in the order in which they were removed.
+Then, the client removes and replaces extensions from ClientHelloInner with a single "ech_outer_extensions" extension.
+The list of `ech_outer_extensions` include those which were removed from ClientHelloInner, in the order in which they were removed.
 The hash contains the full ClientHelloInner hash computed above.

 This process is reversed by client-facing server.
-Specifically, the server replaces the `outer_extensions` with extensions contained in ClientHelloOuter.
+Specifically, the server replaces the `ech_outer_extensions` with extensions contained in ClientHelloOuter.
 The server then computes a hash of the reconstructed ClientHelloInner.
 If the hash does not equal OuterExtensions.hash, the server aborts the connection with an "illegal_parameter" alert.